williamslab/ped-sim/README.md

 This generates a file called `refined_mf.simmap` that can be passed to the simulator.

-To include the X chromosome from the Bh�rer et al. map, run the above plus the following commands (to retain both maps, change the first command to `cp` instead of `mv`):
+To include the X chromosome from the Bhérer  et al. map, run the above plus the following commands (to retain both maps, change the first command to `cp` instead of `mv`):